Project

 Actions #5

-Updated by tomman over 10 years ago
+Updated by tomman about 11 years ago

 Well, it depends on how the emulator does the switch to fullscreen.
 It also depends greatly on the monitor specs.
 As you can see, in the list of supported video modes of my converter box, there isn't a common refresh rate for all modes (most of them do support 60Hz, but some resolutions have slighty different refresh rates, and at least one of the modes don't even support anything near that)